-- (1) The Board shall establish an internal audit function and shall appoint an internal auditor who shall have appropriate qualifications and who may be: - (a) a member of staff; or
+- (1) The Board shall establish an internal audit function and shall, on the advice of the audit committee, appoint an internal auditor who shall have appropriate qualifications and who may be: - (a) a member of staff; or - (b) an external appointment. - (2) The internal auditor shall report to the audit committee. - (3) The internal auditor may carry out other functions, provided that those functions are not subject to internal audit or create conflicts of interest with the internal audit function. - (4) The purpose, responsibility, resources and authority of the internal auditor shall be documented.
+They shall be determined by the Board, on the advice of the audit committee, taking account of the guidance and requirements of the Institute of Internal Auditors of Ghana.
+The responsibilities shall include: - (a) advising the audit committee on the evaluation of the effectiveness of internal controls, risk management and management information systems; - (b) reporting any weaknesses in internal controls to the audit committee;

-- (b) an external appointment. - (2) The internal auditor may carry out other functions within the company, provided that those functions are not subject to internal audit. - (3) The responsibility of the internal auditor shall be determined by the Board and shall be documented.
-The responsibilities shall include: - (a) evaluation of the effectiveness of internal controls, risk management and management information systems; - (b) reporting any weaknesses in internal controls to the audit committee; - (c) reporting to the Board or audit committee no less frequently than every six months; - (d) reviewing major transactions - (e) reviewing other transactions as required by the Audit Committee when requested by the director with particular responsibility for relations with minority shareholders, to consider the effect of such transactions on the rights of minority shareholders; and - (f) performing any other duty that the Board may regard as appropriate, provided that it does not conflict with the duties of an internal auditor. - (4) The Board shall ensure that the internal auditor - (a) has sufficient seniority, authority and skills to carry out the tasks; - (b) determines an annual audit programme that is subject to the approval of the audit committee; - (c) has the right to report directly to the Board; - (d) is able, without seeking any other prior authority: - (i) to examine all books, documents and other records, in whatever media they are held; and - (ii) to interview any Board member, employee, agent or other relevant person about any aspect of their work. - (5) The internal auditor shall report to the Audit Committee. - (6) The Board shall review the report of the internal auditor on internal controls, in the light of the views of the Audit committee less frequently than every six months.
+- (c) reporting to the audit committee no less frequently than every six months; - (d) reviewing major transactions and related party transactions; - (e) reviewing other transactions as required by the audit committee, including when requested by the director with particular responsibility for relations with minority shareholders, to consider the effect of such transactions on company as a whole and on the rights of minority shareholders in particular; and - (f) performing any other duty that the Board may regard as appropriate, provided that it does not conflict with the duties of an internal auditor. - (5) The Board shall ensure that the internal auditor: - (a) has sufficient seniority, authority, resources and skills to carry out the tasks; - (b) determines an annual audit programme that is subject to the approval of the audit committee; - (c) has the right to issue any report directly to the audit committee whether or not the audit committee has asked for such a report; - (d) is able, without seeking any other prior authority: - (i) to examine all books, documents and other records, in whatever media they are held; and - (ii) to interview any Board member, employee, agent or other relevant person about any aspect of their work. - (6) The audit committee shall review the report of the internal auditor on internal controls, no less frequently than every six months and shall report to the Board no less frequently than annually. - (7) The internal auditor shall communicate regularly with the external auditor and shall share reports and audit findings and risk information.

-27. Record keeping
+28. Record keeping